tbpalsulich/huby/readme.md

     touch config.huby
     mkdir bodies

-Then fill in the files/folders as described below.
+The huby-meat folder holds the project configuration file (`huby-meat/config.huby`) and all of the content files of your site.

+Next, figure out what portions of code are repeated accross your site.
 Most people will want a header and a footer, since that is the point of huby.
 But, they are not mandatory.

+Preferably, run

-Alternatively, run `huby init [output folder] [ignore folder]` inside your root website directory.
+    `huby init [output folder] [ignore folder]`

-Huby will create the folders and files above then parse through `output folder`, ignoring items in `ignore folder`, creating .huby files within the `huby-meat/bodies` folder.
+inside your root website directory.

+Huby will create `.huby` files inside `huby-meat/bodies/` for every file in `output folder`.
-`huby init` will also initialize config.huby with the specified output folder, and sample entries for all of the files.
-Read the links section for more information on how each entry is structured.
-You'll want to look through the created files and delete ones you don't want huby managing.
-In other words, pages that don`t have a common header and footer.
+`huby init` will also initialize `config.huby` with the specified output folder, and sample entries for all of the files.
+Read the links section for more information on how each entry in `config.huby` is structured.
 TODO: Autodetect the header and footer.

 Using your already existing website, put the content of your
 * **Header** from `<html>` to `<body>` inclusive in `huby-meat/header.huby`.
 This should